jewelsofthought/neshama/site/posts/qkab/pems.md

 One could think of this as a ladder.

 > All organisms have a physical presence.
-> All organisms have an (emotional) reaction to their environment.
+> All organisms have an reaction to their environment.
 That is termed emotional.
-> All organisms have a (mental) pattern of development.
-This is
+> All organisms have a pattern of development.
+This is termed mental
-> Only the self-aware and self expressive organism can have a spiritual experience.
+> Only the self-aware and self-expressive organism can be aware of the totality of the experience we are having.
+This is termed spiritual.

 All other organisms would not be able to, nor would have any need to separate themselves in order to be able to recognise a spiritual event.
 There is no separation for them from the event itself.
-They are full in it.
+They are fully in it.

 ### Fundamental Particles